Ashwood – Bishopville, South Carolina

 The Ashwood community in Lee County was developed in the 1930s as part of President Franklin Roosevelt’s New Deal.
-After the stock market crash of 1929, President Roosevelt created a plan to help make poor Americans self-sufficient, particularly rural Southerners and tenant farmers.
+After the stock market crash of 1929, President Roosevelt created a plan to help impoverished Americans, particularly rural Southerners and tenant farmers, become self-sufficient.
 The Resettlement Administration Projects, part of the New Deal, would convert defunct farmland into workable farms owned by residents and surrounded by a community of support facilities such as schools, barns, and silos.

 Parts of rural Lee County qualified for the Resettlement Project, and Ashwood was formed near Bishopville.
 Ashwood consisted mostly of small, independent farms and included a building that functioned as a school, a gymnasium, and a community gathering place.
 Lake Ashwood, seen above and at the bottom of this page, was built as part of the agricultural development of the community.
 Today the 75-acre lake remains a popular fishing spot.

 The Ashwood School Gymnasium was built in 1938 and quickly became a place where residents could congregate for plays, concerts, community meetings, and sports after school hours.
 The school is no longer in operation, though the gymnasium building still serves as a community center for the people of Ashwood.

 The Ashwood School Gymnasium are listed in the National Register, which adds the following:

 The Ashwood School Gymnasium and Auditorium was built in 1938 to serve Ashwood Plantation, the first and largest of the Resettlement Administration (RA) project tracts in South Carolina.
 It is significant for the role it has played in politics and government and the social history of the Lee County community, and architecturally as an excellent and remarkably intact example of Resettlement Administration Architecture in South Carolina.
 It is the most significant and intact manifestation of the Ashwood resettlement project remaining in what was once a vibrant farming community.